The Price of Money

 Talking Heads, Road To Nowhere

-Ironically, the song says that the road leads to paradise.
-The West can take pride in that.
-Previous generations have worked very hard to get here.
+The song says that the road to nowhere is to paradise.
+That is the duplicity of it.
 Everywhere Fortuyn went, there was chaos and conflict.
 He seemed to enjoy it.
-Perhaps establishment politicians didn’t like him because they feared he would undermine society by causing division and conflict.
-The Netherlands had a consensus-building tradition called the Polder model for over a century.
+Establishment politicians didn’t like him because they feared he would undermine society.
+The Netherlands has had a consensus-building tradition known as the Polder model for over a century.
+Fortuyn broke with that tradition.

 False Messiah

-Fortuyn saw himself as the coming Great Leader of the Netherlands, but history took an unexpected turn.
-On 6 May 2002, a left-wing loner assassinated him.
-It was an event that shocked the Netherlands.
+Fortuyn saw himself as the coming Great Leader of the Netherlands.
+History took an unexpected turn.
+On 6 May 2002, a left-wing loner assassinated him, an event that shocked the Netherlands.
 ‘The bullet came from the left,’ Fortuyn’s supporters claimed.
-That might seem so at first glance, but exactly 911 days later, an Islamic fanatic murdered the Dutch filmmaker Theo van Gogh.
-That is noteworthy because Fortuyn’s sudden popularity was closely linked to 9/11, while Theo van Gogh had just finished 06/05, a motion picture about the assassination of Fortuyn.
+Exactly 911 days later, an Islamic fanatic murdered the Dutch filmmaker Theo van Gogh.
+Fortuyn’s sudden popularity was closely linked to 9/11, while Theo van Gogh had just finished 06/05, a motion picture about the assassination of Fortuyn.
 Van Gogh was killed on 2 November 2004 (11/2 in American notation), while 112 is the European emergency services telephone number.
 That points to the hand of God.
-The Bible has warned us of false messiahs.
+The Bible has warned us of false messiahs like Fortuyn.
 I hope you can see the irony of that as well.

 Jan-Peter Balkenende